 3. Speaking of open shelving

 Open shelving is a modern yet trendy kitchen staple that is popular in homes right now.
-You can purchase ready-to-install kitchen shelves or DIY your own to give your space even more storage.
+You can purchase ready-to-install floating kitchen shelves like these or DIY your own to give your space even more storage.
+Floating shelves will help to modernize your home.

 4. Retro and cute appliances